esyker/Bitchallenge/README.md

 #### Cost of Materials

-However, not all purchased materials were used (e.g. we only used one of the 10 prototyping boards), so:
+Not all purchased materials were used (e.g. we only used one of the 10 prototyping boards), so:
 Actual cost of the prototype (estimate): €23.69.

-* Arduinto €20.
+* Arduino €20.

 * Display Nokia 5110
 ![image](https://github.com/esyker/Bitchallenge/assets/50277636/ecd71e51-a081-4b4a-8171-44e76d5800a2)